-- Set a rack in the middle of the oven and preheat to 350 degrees F. Very lightly grease the bottom of two 8 or 9-inch cake pans (do not grease the sides) and then top with parchment rounds.
+- Set a rack in the middle of the oven and preheat to 350 degrees F. Very lightly grease the bottom of two 8-inch cake pans (do not grease the sides) and then top with parchment rounds.
 Place the pans on a baking sheet, if possible (this will make taking both cakes in and out of the oven at once a breeze).

-In a stand mixer fitted with the paddle attachment, combine the butter and sugar on low speed for 3 minutes, until pale and fluffy.
+- In a stand mixer fitted with the paddle attachment, combine the butter and sugar on low speed for 3 minutes, until pale and fluffy.
 If there are any bits of unincorporated sugar and/or butter on the sides or bottom of the bowl, use a spatula to incorporate them and mix for an additional 30 seconds.

-- Slowly add the eggs, one at a time, stopping to scrape down the bowl all the way to the bottom after the second and last egg.
+- Slowly add the eggs, one at a time, stopping to scrape down the bowl all the way to the bottom after the second and final egg.
 The batter may begin to look slightly broken by the end of this step; it’s ok.

-- Turn off the mixer and scrape down the bowl, all the way to the bottom very thoroughly to make sure there are no hidden dry patches, then turn the speed up to medium and mix for an additional 30 seconds to help build the structure of the batter.
+- Turn off the mixer and scrape down the bowl, all the way to the bottom, making sure there are no hidden dry patches.
+Turn the speed up to medium and mix for an additional 30 seconds to help build the structure of the batter.
 Do not skip this step.

 - Divide the cake batter evenly into the prepared cake pans.
-Use an offset or regular spatula to even out the tops (don’t skip this step or the cake may not rise evenly).
+Use an offset spatula to even out the tops (don’t skip this step or the cake may not rise evenly).

 - Bake for 28-30 minutes, or until a toothpick comes out clean from the center.
 Cool to room temperature before removing from the pan.
 Use an offset spatula or knife to help release the sides of the cake from the pan, then place a cardboard round or large cutting board against the cake pan and gently flip.